 Other murders take place.
-Eadred comes to realise the truth of the two main murders and sets a trap.
-Everything is thrown into disarray when a neighbouring kingdom takes advantage of the upheaval to attack the minster.
+Eadred begins unravelling this murder mystery by realising the truth of the two main murders and sets a trap.
+Everything is thrown into disarray when a neighboring kingdom takes advantage of the upheaval to attack the minster.
 Some of the nuns are captured and a rescue mission has dire consequences.
 When all murders have apparently been solved and rough justice meted out, Eadred realises that one remains and the identity of the culprit dismays him.

 Lindsay Jacob’s research into the Anglo-Saxon period is intelligent and thorough.
 His understanding of the age – its cultural mores, its sensibilities and its beliefs – informs his writing.
 Annie Whitehead, award-winning historical novelist and member of the Royal Historical Society

 This is my second historical murder mystery set in the Anglo-Saxon period.
 The first, Under Lynden Church, was set both in present-day England and the past.
 More details on the story are included in a separate page on this site.
 To buy the book, please click here.

 SEO by The Brand Express